PixllCreations/mini-comp-bot/README.md

 To add the bot to a new server, simply update the `GUILD_ID` in the `.env`

-## Build the Season's Competitions
+## Build the Season's Challenges

-To prepare a season's worth of mini comps, you will need to create an object adhering to the interface defined below.
+To prepare a season's worth of mini challenges, you will need to create an object adhering to the interface defined below.

 ```
 // path: src/interface.ts